opencv/opencv/doc/tutorials/imgproc/histograms/back_projection/back_projection.markdown

     int ch[] = { 0, 0 };
     mixChannels( &hsv, 1, &hue, 1, ch, 1 );
     @endcode
-    as you see, we use the function :mix_channels:mixChannels to get only the channel 0 (Hue) from the hsv image.
+    as you see, we use the function @ref cv::mixChannels to get only the channel 0 (Hue) from the hsv image.
 It gets the following parameters:

     -   **&hsv:** The source array from which the channels will be copied